Stairs 2 Hell 2019

 The competition officials can issue a yellow card to any team found breaking the competition rules, which results in the team not being allowed to cast, bait, spod, nor plumb for the following four hours.

 In case a team is given another yellow card warning, they will be issued a red card and consequently disqualified from the competition without any compensation.
-A disqualified team must leave their peg and sector.
+A disqualified team must leave their peg, sector and competition premises.
 Scores of a team disqualified from the competition will be annulled.

 A team disqualified from the competition will not be allowed to take part in the Stairs2hell competition in the three following years.
 Any teams or competitors attempting to bribe the marshals will be disqualified and banned from the competition for life.